-How can you get information about your drug costs?
+How can you get information about your drug costs if you're receiving "Extra Help" with your Part D prescription drug costs?

-Because you are eligible for Wisconsin Department of Health Services, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
-Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
+Most of our members qualify for and are getting "Extra Help" from Medicare to pay for their prescription drug plan costs.
+If you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services and ask for the LIS Rider.

-Asking us to pay a bill you have received for covered medical services or drugs
+Asking us to pay our share of a bill you have received for covered medical services or drugs